 1. Enjoy a water puppet show

 This is a must-see for travelers who are keen on Vietnamese culture or those who just want to get a flavor of Vietnamese humor.
-It can also be a great evening treat for visitors of all ages and tastes after a full day exploration of the city.
+It can also be a great evening treat for visitors of all ages and tastes after a full day's exploration of the city.

-The show is given on a pool where puppets representing people and animals are controlled by puppeteers behind the bamboo screen, telling various fascinating folk tales or legends with spectacular live music featuring traditional instruments like drums, flutes, two-stringed fiddles, etc. It's such an audio-visual feast.
+The show is given in a pool where puppets representing people and animals are controlled by puppeteers behind the bamboo screen, telling various fascinating folk tales or legends with spectacular live music featuring traditional instruments like drums, flutes, two-stringed fiddles, etc. It's such an audio-visual feast.
 Though it might be difficult for you to understand the story if you are not a Vietnamese speaker, you can still sit back and enjoy the art and the skill.